dmsc/fastbasic/manual.md

   Atari Basic and Turbo Basic.
 - Automatic string variables of up to
   255 characters.
-- Arrays of "word", "byte" and strings.
+- Arrays of "word", "byte", floating point and strings.
 - User defined procedures.
 - Compilation to binary loadable files.
 - Available as a full version `FB.COM`,